zshamrock/java-nats-streaming/README.md

 ### Subscriber rate limiting

 Rate limiting may also be accomplished on the subscriber side, on a per-subscription basis, using a subscription option called `MaxInFlight`.
-This option specifies the maximum number of outstanding acknowledgements (messages that have been delivered but not acknowledged) that STAN will allow for a given subscription.
+This option specifies the maximum number of outstanding acknowledgements (messages that have been delivered but not acknowledged) that NATS Streaming will allow for a given subscription.
-When this limit is reached, STAN will suspend delivery of messages to this subscription until the number of unacknowledged messages falls below the specified limit. ex:
+When this limit is reached, NATS Streaming will suspend delivery of messages to this subscription until the number of unacknowledged messages falls below the specified limit. ex:

 ```java
 // Subscribe with manual ack mode and a max in-flight limit of 25